 Eureka Days — Eureka, MO

-Eureka Days invites visitors from all over to celebrate fall with dozens of vendors, carnival rides, an inflatable zipline, a parade, and a beer garden for guests 21 and up.
+Eureka Days invites visitors from all over to celebrate fall with dozens of vendors, carnival rides, a parade, a car show, and a beer garden for guests 21 and up.
 During the three days of fun, guests will be able to enjoy festivities and local talent.
 Browse through the awesome craft booths, participate in races, and get in a thrill on the ferris wheel.
-Kiddos will love the kids area.
-Each evening features fun live music from groups such as Steven Wooley & The Groove, Queen's Boulevard, and Over Head Dog.
-Close out the event with a fantastic fireworks show and live music.
+Kiddos will love the kids' area.
+Each evening features fun live music.

 Scarecrow Festival Eureka — Eureka, MO

 From fun to friendly, creepy to creative, scarecrows are one of the most recognizable icons of fall.
 And, every October, literally hundreds of scarecrows are put on display in the charming town of Eureka.
 During the festival, visitors can vote for their favorite scarecrow, browse the handmade craft booths, enjoy some delicious food, and celebrate the beginning of the fall season.
-Scarecrows will begin popping up all around the city starting on September 27, 2019 and will be a fun sight to see until the end of October.
-Just a few of the fall-themed events that go on during October in Eureka include the Scarecrow Nationals Drag Races, a Pub Crawl, Howl-A-Ween, and more!
+Scarecrows will begin popping up all around the city starting on October 1st and will be a fun sight to see until the end of October.

 Celebrate St. Peters — St. Peters, MO

 Free admission, live music, and free activities for the kids make Celebrate St. Peters an instant winner and a must-have event during the fall season!
-This family-friendly celebration also features more than 60 vendor booths, carnival rides, camping, and a fireworks show.
+This family-friendly celebration also features vendor booths, carnival rides, camping, and a fireworks show.
 Guests will have a fantastic time listening to local music from country, rock and roll, and other genres.
-The 2019 performers include Sawyer Brown, Alyssa Lynn Little, Plastic Kings, Head East, and a fun Tribute to Journey.

 Budweiser Taste of St. Louis — Chesterfield, MO